Blogs > Petzyo Dog Food and Wellbeing Blog

 Did you know that 41% of dogs are overweight in Australia!
 Remember when your dog was just a pup, and they bounced all over the house and yard… so full of energy?
 Well, as dogs age, they slow down, and as they slow, they burn fewer calories.

 Plus, their metabolism naturally slows.
 This is why so many dogs are overweight.
 Unfortunately, overweight dogs have more health problems and do not live as long.
 Reducing your dog’s waistline isn’t that difficult, but it does take time and know-how.
-Learn how to safely help a dog lose weight.
+Learn how to help a dog lose weight safely.

 Some dog breeds are also a lot more prone to weight gain, in fact some Labradors lack the specific gene to let their brain know they aren't hungry!